-You will select a mix of language and culture modules at a partner university in Rennes (France), Córdoba (Spain), or Trier (Germany).
+You will select a mix of language and culture modules at a partner university abroad.
 It is compulsory to spend your year studying, rather than on work placement on this degree scheme.
-You may spend your year abroad at one or two partner universities, depending on whether you are studying one or two languages.
 You will write a project in the target language on a topic researched in the host country.
+The International Placement Year constitutes 120